splashkit/programming-arcana-cpp/Text.en/01-Progams-Procedures.md

 <header>Notes on C Program Syntax</header>
 * When the program runs, it starts at the first [statement](#statement_terminology) within the *main* function.
 * With the *header include* syntax you use triangular brackets (`<...>`) to include the standard C/C++ libraries, and quotes (`"..."`) to include other external libraries (like splashkit).
-* At this stage you need to using the splashkit_starter to make this work in C/C++, we will explore this in the next chapter.
+* At this stage you need to using `splashkit_starter` to make this work in C/C++, we will explore this in the next chapter.
 </note>

 ### Procedure Declaration Syntax: Level 1 ###